c0untingNumbers/bay/_posts/2024-05-26-hello-world.md

 <br />
 <br />

-This is a test blog post.
+This is a simple blog post to make sure it works.
 <br />
 Picture by [Bethany Legg](https://unsplash.com/@bkotynski).